thewecas/mongodb/Readme.md

   ])
   ```

-- `$sort` : puts the doucument in a specified order
+- `$sort` : puts the document in a specified order

   - `1` for ascending order, `-1` for descending order